Cylakk/Cylakk/README.md

 - 👀 I’m interested in Cryptocurrency
 - 🌱 I’m currently learning trading
 - 💞️ I’m looking to collaborate on it
-- 📫 How to reach me @Cylakk
+- 📫 How to reach me @akujobicynthiaugochi@gmail.com

 <!---
 Cylakk/Cylakk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.